ammohanrao/IPHIN/README.md

 #IMPORTANT:

 Analyse results objectively as output may be misleading.
-Use common sense for prediction of possible outbreaks.
+Use discretion for prediction of possible outbreaks as it may spread panic.